mohammedwasim1/Video-Game-Sales-Dashboard/README.md

   Enabled filters on some charts to only include top five globally selling genres, as it made the visuals relevant to my objective.

 ## **Key insights**
+The top five best-selling video game genres across all regions (descending) are: Action, Sports, Shooter, Role-Playing and Platform.

+The number of games made for the top aforementioned successful game genres are as follows:
+Action (3,195)
+Sports (2277)
+Role-Playing (1448)
+Shooter (1237)
+Platform (860)

+The top five publishers who have produced for the five highest grossing genres, in descending order, are: Nintendo, Electronic Arts, Activision, Sony Computer Entertainment and Take Two Interactive.
 ## **Recommendations**